dmccreary/ekg-book/docs/glossary.md

 * See also:[Role Based Access Control](#role-based-access-control)

 #### Sustainability
-The ability for an enterprise knowledge graph achieve unquestionable ongoing value to an organization in hhe face of constant change.
+The ability for an enterprise knowledge graph to achieve long-term ongoing value to an organization in the face of constant change.

 Changes include new data being added, new types of data being added, new users, new usage patterns and new applications using the enterprise knowledge graph.
 Strong EKG architectures are resilient to these changes.